-I have been doing this walk for several years now.
+I have been doing the Walk to End Alzheimer’s for several years now.
 It’s an awesome organization and a great cause.
 I did it in Emerald isle twice, and Raleigh last year because my parents lived in Wake Forest.

 We’ve raised thousands of dollars.
 My sister and Pap’s Peeps.
 My dad had eight grandchildren and they called him Pap.
 They were all close physically.
 The girls were really bonded with my dad.

 The blessing was that the last six months of his life he was home, and we were there for him.
 I went to visit him whenever I could, got him out of bed and went for a walk.
 He always smiled, he was never mean, he went quietly.

 Four to five years prior to his passing we noticed the first signs.

 He was a lector in church.
 Every week he would read a message.
 He was one who would never look down.
 He’d look down maybe once, but otherwise he was always looking out at the audience.
 We noticed he was forgetting the words.
 We told him, “Dad, just look down.”